tolgaatam/express-dot-example/README.md

 # express-dot-example
-Project for showing how to integrate dotJS with expressJS with pre-rendering
+Project for demonstrating how to integrate dotJS with expressJS with pre-rendering and best practices

 ## How to use
 Just clone the repo and `npm install`.